mit-esp/new-esp-website/README.md

 File paths in these instructions are relative with respect to the repo's home directory.

+## Backend setup

+Use either the "Docker setup" or "Django setup"
+- Docker ensures consistency of dev environment across devices
+- Django is easier to set up and doesn't require rebuilding after each change of code

 ### Docker Setup (run in top directory)
 Docker containers are a way to create/store environments to run programs consistently.